hspaay/iotc.golang/README.md

 ## Installing

-Other than the prerequisites above no other software needs to be installed to start developing a MyZone publisher in golang.
+Other than the prerequisites above no other software needs to be installed to start developing a iotzone publisher in golang.

 ## Developing Tests